Healthy Eating Index SAS Code

 - Cohort with food frequency questionnaire example: NIH-AARP Diet and Health Study: NIH-AARP

-Where possible, the zip files provided in the table below include sample SAS code, macros for scoring, and sample output.
+Where possible, the zip files provided include sample SAS code, macros for scoring, and sample output.
 These macros can be used to calculate HEI–2015, HEI–2010, and HEI–2005 component and total scores and can be applied to any SAS dataset containing the requisite variables.

 In the 2010 and 2005 versions, there are two macros, one of which allows for the allocation of legumes (beans and peas) to count as part of the vegetable or protein food groups, and the other creates ratios and scores them using the applicable standards.